Azure/azure-sdk-for-java/sdk/management/docs/DESIGN.md

 - `<package>.fluent.inner` contains additional model classes.
 - `<package>.implementation` contains non-public classes.
 They are intended for internal use only.

-In addition to packages for Azure services, a root package `com.azure.resourcemanager` is provided for convenience.
+In addition to packages for Azure services, a root package `com.azure.resourcemanager` is provided for the convenience of including all supported services.

 ## Maven

-TBD
+Group ID is:

+`com.azure.resourcemanager`

+Artifact ID for Azure services are:

+`azure-resourcemanager-<service>`

+In addition to artifacts for Azure services, a parent POM `azure-resourcemanager-parent` is provided for common configurations and dependencies, and an artifact `azure-resourcemanager` is provided for the convenience of including all supported services.

 ## Fluent interface